moktermd08/mayfairlondon/README.md

 [Buy Us A Beer](https://www.paypal.com/donate/?hosted_button_id=Q279LEZ5BAWBY)

-All of our developer 🙇🙇🙇 work for the community, and any help would be much appreciated
+All of our developers 🙇🙇🙇 work for the community, and any help would be much appreciated